-Jeff Ernsthausen is a data reporter at ProPublica.
+Jeff Ernsthausen is a senior data reporter at ProPublica.
 He previously worked on the investigative team at the Atlanta-Journal Constitution, where he investigated sexual abuse by physicians nation-wide, police misconduct in Georgia and evictions in metro Atlanta.
 Prior to his career in journalism, he studied history and economics and worked as a financial and economic analyst at the Federal Reserve.

 An Opportunity Zone Group Called Our Story About a Yacht Club Getting Tax Breaks “Lurid.”
 We Respond.